Dev Ed/ABE Toolkit

 A Toolkit for Forming and Sustaining Dev Ed and ABE Partnerships: Enhancing Student Success

-This resource was created by the MDE-ABE Northwest Transitions Region with contributions by successful Minnesota State Developmental Education partnership practitioners from across Minnesota.
+This resource was funded and guided by the Northwest Transitions Region in Minnesota.
+Resource content was contributed by numerous Minnesota State Developmental Education and Adult Basic Education practitioners across Minnesota.

 Publication Year: 2021

-Target Audience: Adult Basic Education Educators, Campus Faculty, College and ABE Administrators, Regional Directors, and anyone with Developmental Education reporting responsibility
+Target Audience: Adult Basic Education Practitioners, Minnesota State Campus Faculty, College and ABE Administrators, State Level Administrators, and anyone with interests to improve Developmental Education student outcomes

 Nationwide, colleges are designing and piloting strategies to accelerate students’ progress through developmental education (Dev Ed, see Glossary) and into college-level coursework.
-And while many practices are gaining traction with practitioners and policymakers, there is still a long way to go to close the equity gap or to have more institutions adopt practices that overcome the current practices barriers.
+And while many practices are gaining traction with practitioners and policymakers, there is still quite a ways to go to close the equity gap by supporting more institutions and individuals to adopt and utilize effective partnership practices that address persistent barriers.

-Furthermore, in 2017, the Minnesota legislature passed legislation that required the Minnesota State Board of Trustees to prepare a plan to reform developmental education offerings at all 37 system campuses aimed at reducing the number of students placed into developmental education.
+Furthermore, in 2017, the Minnesota legislature passed legislation that required the Minnesota State Board of Trustees to prepare a plan to reform developmental education offerings at their 37 system campuses aimed at reducing the number of students placed, and the time spent in developmental education.
 The Developmental Education Strategic Roadmap (DESR) outlines Minnesota State’s plan for re-imagining and redesigning developmental education to significantly increase the success of all students in developmental education and college-level gateway courses towards an increase of overall college degree, certificate, or diploma completion.
 [Source: Developmental Education Strategic Roadmap]

 Each campus in the Minnesota State system is uniquely responsible for implementing the changes needed in developmental education to meet the goals of the DESR listed above.
 One methodology has emerged at various Minnesota State institutions in the past several years demonstrating significant improvement in the success of students in dev ed and college-level gateway courses.
 The model utilizes collaborative teaching models involving development education faculty and adult basic education instructors.

-However, until now, there has not been a readily accessible means for people across the state interested in learning how to implement such a model, to learn from others already experienced who are doing the collaborative work.
-These experienced individuals have brought their own unique talents to the dev ed process, in pursuit of improving student success in ways that help increase student confidence to complete the course, their program, and to gain the skills needed for college readiness and job searching.
+However, until now, there has not been a readily accessible means for people across the state interested in learning how to implement such a model, to learn from colleagues who have experienced collaboration success.
+These individuals have provided their expertise, working collaboratively to improve student success in ways that help increase student confidence, improve academic competence, and gain the skills needed for college and career readiness.

 Benefits and Uses

-This Toolkit serves as a useful resource to help train and support campuses and Adult Education programs in a simplified, straightforward way, providing ideas and resources for beginning a Dev Ed/ABE partnership, even if it begins with just one course.
+This Toolkit serves as a useful resource to help train and support campuses and Adult Education programs in a simplified, straightforward way, providing ideas and resources for beginning a Dev Ed/ABE partnership, or improving an existing partnership.

 This toolkit has been developed specifically for practitioners within the Minnesota State system and Minnesota Adult Basic Education (ABE).
 However, the practices and information contained in this Toolkit should assist anyone regardless of their campus or Adult Education program location.
 Feel free to use the toolkit in whatever way works best for your environment.